How open world PvP will work in Diablo 4

 Mueller says he likes the items Shards can buy, but prefers to avoid PvP, so he sneaks into Fields of Hatred, does PvE fights, and then sneaks out before he encounters any other players.
 It sounds similar to The Division 2's Dark Zone.

-There's also a king of the hill-type system called Vessel of Hatred, which advertises the location of the most infamous player killer in a PvP area, challenging them to stay on top while a target's painted on them.
+There's also a king of the hill-type system called Vessel of Hatred, which advertises the location of the most infamous player killer in a PvP area, challenging them to stay on top with a target painted on them.
+Players who take them out get a bonus.

 If you get killed in a Field of Hatred, you'll lose any Shards of Hatred you were holding—which isn't too harsh of a penalty, since all you've lost is the resource you went into the zone to gather.